irinatu17/Art-of-Tea/README.md

 - As a user, I expect to easily navigate the website, so that I can quickly find what I'm looking for.
 - As a user, I want to easily access social media links of the company, so that I can read more information about it.
 - As a user, I want to read a summary info about the business, its ideas and benifits, so that I can quickly decide if it satisfies my needs.
+- As a user, I want to find an information about the company, to know what they do, what their main principles and ideas
 - As a user, I want to view events that happen in the tea club this week in Dublin, so that I can come and join any event.
 - As a user, I want to see the location of the Tea Club on a map, so that I can find the address easily and come to the advertised events.
 - As a user, I want to be able to easily contact the owner/manager of the company, so that I can write an additional query or ask a question.